Union Switch & Signal

-Union Switch & Signal (commonly referred to as US&S) was an American company based in Pittsburgh, Pennsylvania, which focused on railway signaling equipment, systems and services.
-The company was acquired by Ansaldo STS (from 2015, Hitachi Rail STS) in 1988, operating as a wholly-owned company until January 2009, when US&S was renamed "Ansaldo STS USA" to operate as a subsidiary of Ansaldo in the Americas and Asia.
+Union Switch & Signal Inc. (US&S) was an American company based in Pittsburgh, Pennsylvania, which focused on railway signaling equipment, systems and services.
+The company was acquired by Ansaldo STS (from 2015, Hitachi Rail STS) in 1988, operating as a wholly owned company until January 2009, when US&S was renamed "Ansaldo STS USA" to operate as a subsidiary of Ansaldo in the Americas and Asia.

 History

 Early years

 George Westinghouse founded Union Switch & Signal Inc. in 1881, consolidating the assets of the Union Electric Signal Company (founded by track circuit inventor William Robinson) and the Interlocking Switch & Signal Company (which had pioneered interlockings).
 In 1925 US&S acquired the Hall Signal Company, primarily to obtain the latter company's patents for searchlight signals.

 Corporate management

 US&S operated as an independent company until 1917, when it became a subsidiary of the Westinghouse Air Brake Company (WABCO).
 In 1968, American Standard purchased WABCO and reorganized US&S as a separate division.

 In 1988, Ansaldo STS, a global supplier of signaling, control and automation systems, purchased US&S from American Standard.
 In November 1993, US&S became a publicly traded company with shares listed on Nasdaq.
 In December 1996, US&S merged with the other signaling investments of Ansaldo.
 As a result of that merger, US&S became a wholly owned subsidiary of Ansaldo STS.
 The company was renamed Ansaldo STS – USA in January 2009.
 Ansaldo was acquired by Hitachi and Ansaldo STS became Hitachi Rail STS in 2019.

 Throughout its history, US&S had manufacturing facilities in the borough of Swissvale, Pennsylvania, near Pittsburgh.
 The Swissvale plant was closed in 1985 and demolished in 1986.
 US&S moved manufacturing operations to a facility in Batesburg-Leesville, South Carolina.
 It maintained a research facility in Pittsburgh.